Skip to Content Top

 • Evaluate Your Estate Tax Exposure: If your estate approaches $7 million, consult with an attorney about strategies to minimize New York estate tax, such as lifetime gifts, trusts, or charitable planning.

 • Start Medicaid Planning Early: Don't wait until care is imminent.
-With the five-year look-back period for nursing home care and possibility of implementation of the lookback for home care services, along with the new restrictions taking effect in 2028, now is the time to explore irrevocable trusts and other asset protection strategies.
+With the five-year look-back period for nursing home care and the possibility of implementation of the look-back for home care services, along with the new restrictions taking effect in 2028, now is the time to explore irrevocable trusts and other asset protection strategies.

 • Be Cautious About Gifting: Before making any gifts—even annual exclusion gifts—consider whether you might need Medicaid within the next five years.
 A seemingly harmless gift today could cost you eligibility when you need it most.